hyOzd/serialplot/README.md

 * Binary data formats (u)int8, (u)int16, (u)int32, float
 * ASCII input (Comma Separated Values)
 * Synchronized multi channel plotting
+* Define and send commands to the device in ASCII or binary format
+* Take snapshots of the current waveform and save to CSV file

 ## Installation